On quasisymmetric plasma equilibria sustained by small force: Introduction

 \section{Introduction}

 Let $T\subset \R^3$ be a domain with smooth boundary.
 The three-dimensional Magnetohydrostatic (MHS) equations on $T$ read

-where $J= \nabla\times B$ is the current, $f$ is an external force and $P$ is the `total pressure', $P= p+ \frac{1}{2} |B|^2$.
+where $J= \nabla\times B$ is the current, $f$ is an external force and $P$ is the pressure.
 The solution $B$ to \eqref{steadymhd}--\eqref{Bbdy} can be interpreted as either a stationary fluid velocity field which solves the time-independent Euler equation, or as a steady self-supporting magnetic field in a continuous medium with trivial flow velocity.
 The latter interpretation is robust across a variety of magnetohydrodynamic models (e.g. compressible, incompressible, non-ideal) and makes the system \eqref{steadymhd}--\eqref{Bbdy} central to the study of plasma confinement fusion.

-In view of this, there is long standing scientific program to identify and construct magnetohydrostatic equilibria which are effective at confining ions during a nuclear fusion reaction.
+In view of this, there is a long standing scientific program to identify and construct magnetohydrostatic equilibria which are effective at confining ions during a nuclear fusion reaction.
 The most basic requirement for confinement is the existence of a ``flux function'' $\psi$, whose level sets foliate the domain $T$ and which satisfies $B\cdot \nabla \psi = 0$.
 To first approximation, ions move along the integral curves of $B$ and so this condition ensures that particle trajectories are approximately constrained to the level sets of $\psi$.
-For this reason, it is desirably to seek equilibria with \textit{nested flux surfaces} (isosurfaces of $\psi$) which foliate the plasma domain.
+For this reason, it is desirable to seek equilibria with \textit{nested flux surfaces} (isosurfaces of $\psi$) which foliate the plasma domain.
 When $T$ is the axisymmetric torus, it is natural to look for such solutions in the form of axisymmetric magnetic fields.
-In the plasma physics literature, this setup is called the tokamak.
 If $(R, \Phi, Z)$ denote the usual cylindrical coordinates on $\R^3$ and the center line of the torus lies in the $Z = 0$ plane, axisymmetric solutions take the form

-with flux function $\psi_0$ and swirl $C_0=C_0(\psi_0)$.
+with flux function $\psi_0$.
 In order for $B_0$ to satisfy \eqref{steadymhd} with $P_0 = P_0(\psi_0)$, taking $f = 0$ momentarily for simplicity and taking $T$ to be the torus with inner radius $R_0 -1$ and outer radius $R_0 + 1$, say, the flux function needs to satisfy the axisymmetric Grad-Shafranov equation (\cite{G67,S66})